AlejandroCaralt/DoIt/README.md

 ![img](./images/login.PNG)

 ## Signup
-#### The easiest way to signup, two inputs validating the data, min range of 6 characters for the password and  be redirected to the home page when you finish.
+#### The easiest way to signup, two inputs validating the data, minimun range of six characters for the password and  be redirected to the home page when you finish.
 ![img](./images/signup.PNG)

 ## Reset your Password